johansolbakken/updateable/README.md

 * The main function should be able to build the application and pull new versions.

 ## Sandbox
 Current example defines a dylib and where its source is.
 It makes a main.cpp that sets up the loader and a sandbox app that is the app.
+To run sandbox you need to be in the same folder as libsandboxapp.dylib.